pallet-attic/pallet-examples/webapp-nodes/README.md

     bash$ lein deps
     bash$ lein uberwar

-To test the configuration, we'll start a REPL from the webapp-nodes directory, start a webapp node, and deploy our application.
+To test the configuration, from the webapp-nodes directory, we start a webapp node, and deploy our application.

+    bash$ lein deps
+    bash$ lein pallet converge webapp-nodes.nodes/webapp 1 :deploy

+Alternatively, we can start a REPL from the webapp-nodes directory, start a webapp node, and deploy our application.

     bash$ lein deps